 Carol Gilliam Green, by Supreme Court Rule, has served as Secretary to the Commission since her appointment as Clerk of the Kansas Appellate Courts in September 1991.
 Prior to that appointment she served as research attorney to Chief Justice Alfred G. Schroeder and as Director of the Central Research Staff for the Kansas Court of Appeals.
 Ms. Green received her J.D. degree from Washburn University School of Law, magna cum laude, in May 1981.
 She also holds a Master of Arts in English from the University of Missouri at Columbia.
 She was a member of the Kansas Continuing Legal Education Commission from its inception in 1985 until 1993, serving as chair from 1991-1993.
 She serves, by Supreme Court Rule, as Secretary to the Client Protection Fund Commission and by Supreme Court appointment as a member of the Board of Examiners of Court Reporters.
-She is past chair of the Kansas Bar Association Public Information Committee and currently chairs the Handbook Subcommittee of the CLE Committee.
+She is past chair of both the Kansas Bar Association Public Information Committee and the Handbook Subcommittee of the CLE Committee.
 Ms. Green edited the second edition of the Kansas Appellate Practice Handbook and received a KBA Outstanding Service Award in 1995.
+She currently serves as secretary and on the Executive Committee of the National Conference of Appellate Court Clerks.